CodeAx1avek/e-course-Django/README.md

    python manage.py runserver

-Usage
+##Usage

--To make the most of our application:
+To make the most of our application:

 Navigate to the course enrollment section.
 Experience the user-friendly interface for a smooth enrollment process.